How To Get A Home Equity Loan | Process 2026

 Still, there are scenarios where a HELOC makes more sense than a home equity loan.
 As a revolving line of credit, a HELOC can give you a lot of financial flexibility, while a home equity loan offers a one-time lump sum.
 For more information, see: HELOC vs. home equity loan pros and cons.

-Be aware that, with a home equity loan, your property serves as collateral to secure the loan.
+Be aware that, when going through the steps to getting a home equity loan, your property serves as collateral to secure the loan.
 That means if you cannot make your payments, you could risk foreclosure.

 Pros and cons of home equity loans

-Before deciding on a home equity loan, it is critical to carefully weigh the pros and cons.
+Before deciding on the home equity loan process, it’s important to carefully weigh the pros and cons.
 When researching loan options, keep your financial situation, repayment ability, and long-term financial goals in mind.

 Connect with a lender to start your home equity loan